fleschutz/PowerShell/Docs/open-flight-radar.md

 ## open-flight-radar.ps1 - Opens FlightRadar24

-This script launches the Web browser with the FlightRadar24 website.
+This PowerShell script launches the Web browser with the FlightRadar24 website.

 ## Parameters
 ```powershell